sigoden/dee/README.md

-# Dee - Powered by express and swagger
+# Dee - Powered by express and openapi

 ## Features

 - Document driven development
-- Use swagger to autobind router, auto parse and verify request.
+- Use openapi to autobind router, auto parse and verify request.
 - Easy to use 3-party service, could be bond through config

 ## Get started